Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 1. Full singleplayer campaign support (Almost finished, needs a lot more polishing)
 2. Nametags (Finished)
 3. Support for Linux (Finished)
-4. Full support for the cooperative Gelocity workshop maps.
-(Two of the three maps are finished)
+4. Full support for the cooperative Gelocity workshop maps (Two of the three maps are finished)
+5. Chat commands (Finished)
+6. Allow players to spawn in any map without breaking (Finished)
+7. Make the launcher patch files on the spot for consistency and stability (Finished)
+8. Allow the server to cache objects server-side without crashing (Finished)

 # Features on the table
 1. Dedicated servers